alf45tar/PedalinoMini/README.md

 }
 ```

-## How to connect to web user intertace
+## How to connect to the web user intertace

 The responsive and mobile-first configuration web user interface is available on `http://device-name.local` address (the address is case insensitive).
 The device identification name is unique per device.
 Every device/board has a different device name.
 For example I am using `http://8e2de6b4.local` to connect to my PedalinoMini™.